 Best Scent: California Mango MAngo Magic Cuticle Oil

 This Amazon favorite repeatedly pulls in rave reviews for both its delicious scent and how well it works, on both nails and cuticles.
 Mango oil is the star of the show, paired with sunflower oil as well as soothing aloe, a nice addition if your cuticles are at the point where they’re almost bleeding.
 The dropper bottle also makes it easy to dose out exactly the right amount for each nail.

 Best Splurge: Dior Huile Abricot Daily Nutritive Serum

 It doesn’t get chicer than using a freaking Dior cuticle oil, we’ll just leave it at that.
 The specially chosen blend of oils—argan, camellia, apricot—promise to not only hydrate, but also protect and strengthen nails.
 All you have to do is dot it on daily.

 Best All-in-One: Deborah Lippman Cuticle Remover Pen

-If you want to both hydrate your cuticles, but also need to get rid of overgrown skin, try this one-stop-shop.
-The newbie is lanolin-based and works to not only soften but also gently exfoliate away dead skin.
+If you want to both hydrate your cuticles but also need to get rid of overgrown skin, try this one-stop-shop.
+The newbie is lanolin-based and promises to not only soften but also gently exfoliate away dead skin.
 Swipe it on then gently push back cuticles with an orange stick or cuticle pusher.
 And yes, you can use it even on polished nails.

 Best Cream: Burt's Bees Lemon Butter Cuticle Cream